martinellich/vaadin-jooq-template/README.md

 ## Introduction

-This is a template project that shows how to integrate [Vaadin](https://vaadin.com) and [jOOQ](https://jooq.org) and how to test it with [Karibu Testing](https://github.com/mvysny/karibu-testing) and [Playwright](https://playwright.dev).
+This is a template project, based on my experience and my opinion, that shows how to  integrate [Vaadin](https://vaadin.com) and
+[jOOQ](https://jooq.org) and how to test it with [Karibu Testing](https://github.com/mvysny/karibu-testing) and [Playwright](https://playwright.dev).

 It uses [Testcontainers](https://testcontainers.com) for generating the jOOQ classes and integration testing and Flyway for the database migrations.

 This project can be used as a starting point to create your own Vaadin application with jOOQ.
-It contains all the necessary configuration and some examples to get you started.
+It contains all the necessary configurations and some examples to get you started.

 ## Running the Application